 The event was beautifully graphically recorded by our Associate Lydia Messling.

 Commissioned by IPCC WG1 TSU to select photos for their 1.5C Special Report communications

-The IPCC used some of these pictures in the report's launch day press conference and will be using them on their social media platforms.
-You'll be able to spot them in IPCC authors' presentations about the report as well.
+The IPCC showcased these images on their 1.5C website.
+They used some of these pictures in the report's launch day press conference You'll be able to spot them on their social media platforms as well as in IPCC authors' presentations about the report.

 Event: 1.5C & Migration